charlie-x/fs_gs3/fs_gs3/ReadMe.txt

 All tested and working, x64 release and debug, x86 not tested but it should be fine

-Needs libmodbus modbus.dll, my untested windows x64 version is here.
+Needs libmodbus modbus.dll, my now tested windows x64 version is here, it has been windowified though.
 	https://github.com/charlie-x/libmodbus

 FlashCut 4.5.24